Propagation of minimality in the supercooled Stefan problem: Introduction

 Stefan problems are models for the evolution of the interface between two phases of a substance undergoing a phase transition.
 Historically, the study of these problems goes back to the eponymous physicist \cite{stefan1891theorie} studying the growth of ice, and to \cite{lame1831memoire}, studying the formation of the earth's crust.
 The classical one-dimensional supercooled Stefan problem is a simple model for the freezing of a supercooled liquid on the semi-infinite strip $[0,\infty)$.
 It can be formulated using the set of equations

 Here, we interpret $t,x$ and $u=u(t,x)$ as time, position and temperature, respectively.
-The freezing point is at $u=0$, and the freezing front (the interface between solid and liquid) at time $t$ is located at position $x = \alpha \L_t$.
+The freezing point is at $u=0$, and the freezing front (the interface between solid and liquid) at time $t$ is located at position $x = \L_t$.
 We assume that $\alpha > 0$ is a known constant and that $f$ is a known probability density function.
 Equation \eqref{eq:SCSP_initial} then implies that the liquid is initially below or at its freezing point - which is precisely the reason why we refer to the problem as \emph{supercooled}.
 Equation \eqref{eq:SCSP_heattransport} describes the heat transport in the fluid phase.
 Condition \eqref{eq:SCSP_isothermal} asserts that the phase change is isothermal, and condition \eqref{eq:SCSP_stefancondition} is a so-called \emph{Stefan condition}, which balances the discontinuity in heat flux across the freezing front with the release of latent heat during freezing.
 The set of equations \eqref{eq:SCSP} describes a \emph{one-phase} model, which means that we do not account for heat transport in the solid phase, which amounts to assuming that the temperature in the solid is constant and equal to $u = 0$.
 Solving the supercooled Stefan problem then amounts to finding functions $u$ and $\L$ such that \eqref{eq:SCSP} is satisfied.

 It is well-known that for certain initial conditions, problem \eqref{eq:SCSP} exhibits blow-ups in finite time (see \cite{sherman1970general}).
-The classical remedy for this issue is a modification of the boundary condition, see \cite{dewynne1992survey} for a survey.
+The classical remedy for this issue is a modification of the boundary condition, see \cite{dewynne1992survey} for a survey and \cite{baker2020zero} for recent developments.
 We follow the approach introduced in \cite{delarue2019global}, which allows us to globally define solutions to \eqref{eq:SCSP} in the presence of blow-ups by virtue of a probabilistic reformulation.